DepInjoy/geektime/doc/DB/Doris/SourceRead/Nereids.md

     private final List<Expression> hashJoinConjuncts;
     private final JoinHint hint;

-    // When the predicate condition contains subqueries and disjunctions, the join will be marked as MarkJoin. private final Optional<MarkJoinSlotReference> markJoinSlotReference;
+    // When the predicate condition contains subqueries and disjunctions
+    // the join will be marked as MarkJoin. private final Optional<MarkJoinSlotReference> markJoinSlotReference;

     // Use for top-to-down join reorder